One Pot Cheeseburger Macaroni

 Craving more creamy, cheesy dishes?
 Cooper® Cheese is incredibly versatile and can be sliced, shredded, or cubed to use in all your favorite comfort food recipes, including:

-- Pastas, like my Creamy Mac and Cheese, it’s cousin Baked Mac and Cheese with Panko Breadcrumbs, and this ultra creamy Basil Pesto Fettucine Alfredo.
+- Pastas, like my Creamy Mac and Cheese, it’s cousin Baked Mac and Cheese with Panko Breadcrumbs, our spicy Buffalo Chicken Mac and Cheese, and this ultra creamy Basil Pesto Fettucine Alfredo.

 - Sandwiches, like these Loaded Slow Cooker Sloppy Joes or Grilled Cheese.